Altruism: Positive and Negative Sides

 YGFGevaluate

 Video Clip and Discussion Guide: Altruism is a generous and loving trait, but it has a negative side.
-This video clip and discussion guide challenges young people to consider how charity can be destructive to society or come from a self-serving perspective.
+This video clip and discussion guide challenges young people to consider how charity can be counter-productive or come from motives of inequity and positions of power.
 This activity includes an introduction, a three-minute video clip, and follow-up questions.

 Anticipatory Set